912-Dreghici-Bogdan/Fashion_store/README.md

 ### 📚Additional Features:

-- Usage of STL vector: Improving memory management and performance while maintaining compatibility with standard library containers
+- Usage of **STL vector**: Improving memory management and performance while maintaining compatibility with standard library containers
-- Usage of STL algorithms: Enhancing readability and reducing the likelihood of errors
+- Usage of **STL algorithms**: Enhancing readability and reducing the likelihood of errors
-- Test coverage requirement: To ensure the reliability and robustness of the application, a minimum test coverage of 98% has been enforced for all layers, except the UI
+- **Test coverage** requirement: To ensure the reliability and robustness of the application, a minimum test coverage of 98% has been enforced for all layers, except the UI
-- Data persistence: Entities are now stored in a text file using the iostream library.
+- **Data persistence**: Entities are now stored in a text file using the iostream library.
 Upon starting the program, entities are read from the file, and modifications made during program execution are stored back in the file
-- Exception handling: Exceptions are utilized to signal errors, including repository errors and validation errors
+- **Exception handling**: Exceptions are utilized to signal errors, including repository errors and validation errors
-- File format selection: Depending on the user's choice, data can be stored either in CSV or HTML format
+- **File format selection**: Depending on the user's choice, data can be stored either in CSV or HTML format